What we know so far: Suspicious packages delivered to Democrats, CNN

 California Rep. Maxine Waters

-That's according to a law enforcement official who said the package has similar markings and characteristics to five others that had been discovered this week.
+It came as federal authorities said a package addressed to Waters with similar markings and characteristics to the other devices was intercepted at a Los Angeles mail facility.
+The LAPD evacuated the facility to investigate the suspicious package and then later handed the investigation over to the FBI.

-Waters, a California Democrat, said earlier Wednesday her Washington office, too, was the target of a suspicious package.

-That package was intercepted at a facility that processes congressional mail.
-It wasn't immediately clear if that was related to the others.
+Earlier in the day, Waters said her Washington office was the target of a suspicious package, though it wasn't immediately clear if that was related to the others.

 Who has not received dangerous packages